psycopg/psycopg2/doc/src/connection.rst

     .. method:: xid(format_id, gtrid, bqual)

-        Returns a transaction ID object suitable for passing to the `!tpc_*()` methods of this connection.
+        Returns a `~psycopg2.extensions.Xid` instance to be passed to the `!tpc_*()` methods of this connection.
 The argument types and constraints are explained in :ref:`tpc`.

-        The object returned can be accessed and unpacked as a 3 items tuple, returning the arguments passed to the method.
-The same values are available as attributes `!format_id`, `!gtrid`, `!bqual`.
+        The values passed to the method will be available on the returned object as the members `!format_id`, `!gtrid`, `!bqual`.
+The object also allows accessing to these members and unpacking as a 3-items tuple.

     .. method:: tpc_begin(xid)